pdzaffina/devops_learning_path/Book_Study_The_Unicorn_Project.md

 * *"...
 Leaders to buffer their people from all the political and bureaucratic insanity..."* pg 10
 * *"...you know you're in real trouble when even the intern feels sorry for you..."* pg 12
 * Long hours symptom of something going wrong
-* *"...when people can;t get their builds going consistently , disaster is usually around the corner..." pg 17
+* *"...when people can't get their builds going consistently, disaster is usually around the corner..." pg 17
 * Create link page to tools pg 18

 #### Chapter 2